Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 recently received or scheduled to receive a vaccine

 tuberculosis, a positive skin test for tuberculosis or have recently been in close contact with someone who has tuberculosis

 an unusual or allergic reaction to rilonacept, other medicines, foods, dyes, or preservatives

 What should I watch for while using this medicine?

-Call your doctor or health care professional for advice if you get a fever, chills or sore throat, or other symptoms of a cold or flu.
+This drug may increase your risk of getting an infection.
+Call your health care provider for advice if you get a fever, chills or sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
-This medicine may increase your risk of getting an infection.
-Try to avoid being around people who are sick.
-Tell your doctor or health care professional if you are around anyone with measles or chickenpox or if you develop sores or blisters that do not heal properly.
+Try to avoid being around people who are sick